Contact Us for a Free Consultation (213) 542-0979

 One defense would be you did not know you had the weapon.
 I'll tell you, one time I saw an attorney who had a case where part of the case was there was a replica gun – it basically looked exactly like a gun – but it was a lighter.

-His client had allegedly used it to commit a crime in Los Angeles County and unbeknownst to him when he got all the discovery from the prior attorney, the gun was placed inside of his briefcase.
-So, he goes in through the metal detector in one of the Los Angeles courts and obviously they see gun – he's immediately grabbed and seized.
+His client had allegedly used it to commit a crime in Los Angeles County, and unbeknownst to him, when he got all the discovery from the prior attorney, the gun was placed inside his briefcase.
+So, he goes in through the metal detector in one of the Los Angeles courts, and obviously, they see a gun – he's immediately grabbed and seized.

-You need to get in front of a criminal defense attorney immediately.
+It would be best if you got in front of a criminal defense attorney immediately.
 Get your revision of events across to that attorney.
 Let them know exactly what happened.
-Don't put any spin on things; really give them the truth about what happened so that they can help you.
+Please don't put any spin on things; really give them the truth about what happened so that they can help you.

 Menu